Potts Point

 Potts Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 41 projects potentially influencing the region.
-Notable initiatives include Minerva Theatre Restoration, The Potts Point Hotel Redevelopment (Queensgate), Holiday Inn Potts Point Redevelopment, and 45-53 Macleay Street Mixed-Use Development (The Chimes).
-Below are projects likely most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 41 projects that may affect this region.
+Notable projects include Minerva Theatre Restoration, The Potts Point Hotel Redevelopment (Queensgate), Holiday Inn Potts Point Redevelopment, and 45-53 Macleay Street Mixed-Use Development (The Chimes).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.